johannal/SolarSystem/CustomInstrumentsDemo.md

 Right away I can see that each time I'm parsing data, the main thread spikes, which means I'm probably doing my parsing on the main thread which is causing my stutter.
 I should really move that to a background thread.

-So, some really quick insight in Instruments by adding just a couple of signposts in my code.

 ## Part 2 — Custom Instruments

-Now if these simple visualizations aren't enough, you can go much further by customizing exactly which data Instruments shows you and how it shows it to you.
+So, some really quick insight in Instruments by adding a log and a couple of signposts in my code.
+But you can go much further by customizing exactly which data Instruments shows you and how it shows it to you.
 You'll be using the same powerful core technology we use to create all the included instruments.

 Let me show you a Custom Instruments package that my teammate Daniel sent me.
 It visualizes signposts in the networking framework that he built for our app.